The Simple Girl: Production

 The film premiered on 23 August 1957 at the Thalia in Wiesbaden.

 Plot

 Caterina Bastiani, a talented young actress, is offered the leading role in a musical.
-This is her big break but the author of the novel on which the musical is based is less than pleased about this adaption — and he does not think much of Caterina.
-Caterina meets a girl by accident who has applied to work for the author as a maid.
+This is her big break but the author of the novel on which the musical is based is less than pleased about this adaptation — and he does not think much of Caterina.
+By accident Caterina meets a girl who has applied to work for the author as a maid.
 She takes the girl's place in order to prove her talent as an actress and shows up at the author's home as the new maid herself.